itk-dev/openid-connect/README.md

 'response_mode' => 'query',
 ```

-The Request should then be handled in some sort of GuardAuthenticator
+The request should then be handled in some sort of GuardAuthenticator

 ## Tests